-Born Hannah Sian Topp, Aldous Harding, as what 4AD wrote on her profile, is an artist of rare calibre, does more than sing: she conjures a singular intensity.
+Born Hannah Sian Topp, Aldous Harding, as 4AD wrote on her profile, is an artist of rare calibre.
+She does more than sing; she conjures a singular intensity.
 Her body and face a weapon of theatre, Harding dances with steeled fervor, baring her teeth like a Buranku puppet’s gnashing grin.

 Harding comes from a musical family in Lyttelton, New Zealand; her mother is folk singer Lorina Harding.
-She was discovered while busking on a street by fellow musician Anika Moa.
+She was discovered while busking on the street by fellow musician Anika Moa.

 As of 2020, Harding is based in Cardiff, Wales, where she had previously lived with partner and collaborator H. Hawkins.